Do Latter-day Saints Believe in Foreordination and Predestination?

 #2 The Term: Predestination in Contrast

 Predestination, often a concept more recognized in broader Christian theology, typically involves the idea of outcomes that are irrevocably fixed by divine will, particularly concerning salvation.
 This idea can suggest a lack of agency, which differs from Latter-day Saint beliefs.
-For me personally, I don't believe God does predestined a person just while at the same time using his own Agency doing the opposite.
+For me personally, I don't believe God predestined a person, while at the same time using their own Agency to do the opposite.
 While some Latter-day Saints got confused on the terms of foreordination versus predestination.
-As a practicing latter-day saints, we should deepen our knowledge on such terms that sometimes got mixed up in the Gospel standards.
+As practicing Latter-day Saints, we should deepen our knowledge of such terms that sometimes get mixed up in the Gospel standards.

 Basically, I do believe this was the same plan that Lucifer wants to open up.
-In which he tries to promote the outcome or the final destination of man that ended up losing their Agency.
+In which he tries to promote the outcome or the final destination of a man who ended up losing their Agency.

 And I, the Lord God, spake unto Moses, saying: That Satan, whom thou hast commanded in the name of mine Only Begotten, is the same which was from the beginning, and he came before me, saying—Behold, here am I, send me, I will be thy son, and I will redeem all mankind, that one soul shall not be lost, and surely I will do it; wherefore give me thine honor.2 But, behold, my Beloved Son, which was my Beloved and Chosen from the beginning, said unto me—Father, thy will be done, and the glory be thine forever.3 Wherefore, because that Satan rebelled against me, and sought to destroy the agency of man, which I, the Lord God, had given him, and also, that I should give unto him mine own power; by the power of mine Only Begotten, I caused that he should be cast down; - Moses 4:1-3